ben/talks/robotslong/index.md

 ![original](images/headshot.jpg)

-^ The final step is to let me know what you did and how it turned out.
+^ Of course, the real last step is to let me know what you did and how it turned out.
+I'm really looking forward to hearing what kinds of things you come up with.
 Thanks.